-The group Washington Soccer LP under the leadership of billionaire George Soros got the rights to the club in 1995.
+The group, Washington Soccer LP under the leadership of billionaire George Soros, got the club’s rights in 1995.
 The company took the responsibility to choose the nickname.
-Some ideas included the “Spies”, “Americans” and “Eagles”.
+Some ideas included the “Spies,” “Americans,” and “Eagles.”
 Eventually, however, the new team’s operators decided simply to name the team “D.C.
 United”.
-The name “United” alluded to well-known European club names such as Leeds and Manchester United and reflected the team’s location in the capital of the United States.
+The name “United” alluded to well-known European club names such as Leeds and Manchester United and reflected the team’s location in the United States’ capital.
 “D.C.” is a traditional acronym of District of Columbia.

 The team’s colors and original logo were announced on October 17, 1995, along with those of the other ten original teams during a presentation in New York City.
 Black and white are D.C.
 United’s primary colors, though the team’s nickname is the “Black-and-Red.”

 On February 15, 2001, Washington Soccer LP sold the club to Anschutz Entertainment Group.
 On January 8, 2002, AEG headed by billionaire Philip Anschutz became its sole investor.
 On January 8, 2007, D.C.
 United Holdings bought D.C.
 United from Anschutz Entertainment Group for $33 million.
 This group consisted of William H.C.
 Chang, Japanese-American businessman, Victor MacFarlane, developer, Kevin Payne, president of D.C.
 United, and Christian Laettner and Brian Davis, former basketball players.